Developer Guide

 - Pros: Will use less memory (e.g. for

-, may only save the appointment/property being deleted, and the deleted appointment/property is added back if the command is undone). - Cons: Difficult to implement, different implementations are required to restore different changes.
+delete, may only save the appointment/property being deleted, and the deleted appointment/property is added back if the command is undone). - Cons: Difficult to implement, different implementations are required to restore different changes.

 - Pros: Will use less memory (e.g. for